RalphHightower/RalphHightower/README.md

 Hi, I’m @RalphHightower

-I’m interested in Software Development, Windows Applications and services, and photography I’m continualy learning C# and photography.
+I’m interested in Software Development, Windows Applications and services, and photography.
+I’m continualy learning C# and photography.
 I’m looking to collaborate on ...
 How to reach me ralph.hightower@gmail.com.